-Diwali 2021 is round the corner.
-This year has been nothing short of a roller coaster ride.
-Let’s hope Diwali brings us new beginnings and renewed energies, as we emerge out of the pandemic.
+Diwali 2023 is round the corner.
+Let’s hope Diwali brings us new beginnings and renewed energies.

 Plenty of time for you to practice, before Diwali!